jeetp465/Neural-Diary/README.md

-# Neural Diary: A method to generate captions of relevant frames from a video clip to give a summary of the clip
+# Neural Diary: Forming compressed visual stories

 The Neural Diary is a course project for **CS698O:Visual Recognition**
 # Dependencies
-[Show and Tell: A Neural Image Caption Generator](https://github.com/tensorflow/models/tree/master/im2txt) ...
+[Show and Tell: A Neural Image Caption Generator](https://github.com/tensorflow/models/tree/master/im2txt)

 Save the model in models folder in the same directory you save this repository.
 Follow the preprocessing instructions as described in the link.
 It uses MSCOCO dataset to train the LSTM model built on top of a Inceptionv3 model pre-trained on ImageNet dataset.

-Caffe implementation of obtain VGG-16 model to obtain the **fc7** features of frames.
+A Caffe implementation of **VGG-16** model to obtain the **fc7** features of frames.

 # To run
-chmod +x *.py
+`chmod +x *.py` Converts python files into executables

 `./get_frames.py <movie clip>`	Selects 1 out of 20 frames from a movie clip and dump in the folder **Frames**